BramDeCneudt/HtmlScafolding/README.md

 # HtmlScafolding
-A project to start working on static html pages.
+A project to start working on static html pages with some out of the box tooling.

 Out of the box it supports following:

 * compiles sass to css